jacebot/nuxt-homework/README.md

 3. Refactor api calls to use built in fetch and/or vuex

-4. Add ability to agg tags to posts
+4. Add ability to add tags to posts

 5. Add ability rank answers